 You Can Help!

 It's time once again for one of my famous "You Can Help" segments, and in the case of the following gentlemen, it is sorely needed!
 I am currently in the process of trying to find more information on the lives of Adoniram J. Underwood, Adoniram J. Kneeland and Adoniram J. Pinkham.
 If any readers, lurkers, amateur historians or possible descendants have any time on their hands and want an interesting project to fill your time with, see what you can find in terms of information on these oddly named men!
 I'd appreciate anything and everything you might be able to dig up.
-As there is next to nothing on the internet mentioning these two men, maybe someone knows more about them than what is already mentioned in the preceding article!
+As there is next to nothing on the internet mentioning these three men, maybe someone knows more about them than what is already mentioned in the preceding article!